Dixa Alternatives 2026

 Limitations

-Dixa pricing as of March 2026 (per agent, billed annually / billed monthly) from dixa.com/pricing:
+Dixa pricing as of May 2026 (per agent, billed annually / billed monthly) from dixa.com/pricing.
+The Essential tier was removed in 2025 — Growth is now the entry point:

 • Growth: $89/agent/month (annual) or $109/agent/month (monthly) — all channels (phone, email, chat, social), external knowledge base, SLA monitoring, survey measurement, business hours, native integrations (Salesforce, HubSpot, Shopify), intelligent routing, unlimited queues